ADA Accommodations for Students

 Management of Student Information

 Access to information regarding student requests for accommodation is on a “need to know” basis consistent with the requirements of Family Educational Rights and Privacy Act (FERPA), 20 USC 1232g and related regulations at 34 CFR Part 99 regarding the confidentiality of and access to student records.
-To preserve student confidentiality, all information regarding requests for or delivery of accommodation is housed in a secure ADA database and access is restricted to staff supporting Excelsior’s disability services processes.
+To preserve student confidentiality, all information regarding requests for or delivery of accommodations is housed in a secure ADA database and access is restricted to staff supporting Excelsior’s accessibility services processes.